Don’t see your question, contact us.

 What inspired AIDSVu to add HIV care continuum data and maps?

-These data and maps began as a proof of concept with the inaugural Powered By AIDSVu project HIVContinuum.org in February 2015, and now AIDSVu has expanded on this model to include more than 40 states, Washington, DC, and 35 cities at ZIP Code-level across the U.S. The initial project displayed data and maps illustrating the HIV care continuum in eight cities in the U.S. – Atlanta, Chicago, Dallas, New Orleans, New York, Philadelphia, San Francisco, and Washington, D.C. – and two states – Illinois and Texas.
+These data and maps began as a proof of concept with the inaugural Powered By AIDSVu project HIVContinuum.org in February 2015, and now AIDSVu has expanded on this model to include more than 40 states, Washington, DC, and over 35 cities at ZIP Code-level across the U.S. The initial project displayed data and maps illustrating the HIV care continuum in eight cities in the U.S. – Atlanta, Chicago, Dallas, New Orleans, New York, Philadelphia, San Francisco, and Washington, D.C. – and two states – Illinois and Texas.

 What is the source of AIDSVu’s HIV care continuum data?

-State-level HIV care continuum data is obtained from CDC.
+State- and county-level HIV care continuum data is obtained from CDC.
 AIDSVu also collaborates with health departments across the country to display steps of the HIV care continuum, including new diagnoses, late diagnoses, linkage to care, receipt of care, and viral suppression by ZIP Code.
 To facilitate this, AIDSVu obtained data release agreements directly from the state or local public health departments.
 As a result, ZIP Code-level data are not directly comparable to the state- and county-level HIV data displayed on AIDSVu, which are obtained from CDC.

 For more information about AIDSVu’s data sources and methods, please see the Data Methods.